Supernova calibration by gravitational wave: Conclusion

 After re-calibrating the absolute magnitude of the Pantheon SNe Ia data, we use 237 SNe Ia in the redshift range $0.023< z < 0.15$ to constrain the local Hubble constant.
+Note that for the calibration, we are not limited to the 237 SNe Ia in the redshift range $0.023< z < 0.15$, we considered all possible coincident SNe Ia and MBBH mergers to calibrate the whole Pantheon sample of SNe Ia data.
 For the best-case scenario, the relative error of $H_{0}$ can be less than 2\% for the three population models with 7 calibrators.
 For the random-case scenario, the relative error of $H_{0}$ can reach below 2\% with 12, 14, and 11 calibrators for the pop, Q3d, and Q3nod models, respectively.
 For the worst-case scenario, the relative error of $H_{0}$ can reach below 2\% with 31, 32, and 32 calibrators for the pop, Q3d, and Q3nod models, respectively.
-The uncertainty of the local Hubble constant can be reduced a little bit with more number of calibrator, but the reduction of the uncertainty is insignificant.
+The uncertainty of the local Hubble constant can be reduced a little bit with more number of calibrators, but the reduction of the uncertainty is insignificant.
 If we use those GWs that calibrate the luminosity distance of SNe Ia as standard sirens to determine the Hubble constant, we can get a less than 1\% precision with LISA and less than 0.1\% precision with the LISA-Taiji-TianQin network.
 However, the results based on standard sirens depend on cosmological models.
 Subtleties may arise if we consider the relative positions of SNe Ia and the host galaxy of the MBBH mergers, and the peculiar velocity of the host galaxy.

 We conclude that at least 7 SNe Ia with their luminosity distances calibrated by GWs are needed to reach a 2\% determination of the local Hubble constant.
 The value of the local Hubble constant is free from the problems of zero-point calibration and model dependence.
 Therefore, the model independent determination of the local Hubble constant from SNe Ia data calibrated by GWs can shed light on the Hubble tension.